pcsubhashv/Purna-Chandra-Subhash-Veeravalli/README.md

 * Proposed strategies to improve cybersecurity, with a focus on risk management, partner security, employee training, and stronger network defenses.

+### Strategic Process Improvement of Ramsville Transactions Oct 2024 – Nov 2024
+* Utilized Value Stream Mapping to conduct an in-depth analysis of the current and future states of Ramsville transactions, focusing on workflow efficiencies.
+* Identified critical inefficiencies and opportunities for process integration, staffing optimization, and inventory reduction to streamline operations.
+* Delivered comprehensive actionable recommendations for enhancing operational efficiency and promoting crosstraining initiatives among employees to bolster overall productivity.

 ### Tableau Visualization of Employee Attrition Dataset Mar 2024 – April 2024
 * Developed an interactive Tableau dashboard designed to thoroughly analyze employee attrition data across various departments and demographics.